What To Do When Perfectionism is the Problem

 The misunderstanding of their needs, and unrealistic expectations.
 Adults may misunderstand the needs of gifted kids and have unrealistic expectations of them, which can put undue pressure on the kids, create anxiety and encourage perfectionism.
 When a child is bright, it is easy to forget they are still a developing child of a certain age, who may also have asynchronous development.

-Inappropriate expectations of intelligent children, can teach them it isn’t okay to make mistakes, fail or struggle, leading them to avoid trying new things and stunting intellectual and personal growth.
+Inappropriate expectations of intelligent children teach them it isn’t okay to make mistakes, fail or struggle, leading them to avoid trying new things and stunting intellectual and personal growth.
 They may accept being held to a higher standard than others, and suffer anxiety because they have not developed the skills to manage the additional stress.
+Some examples of this are expecting a child or teen to test at 100% to prove they have mastered a skill before they can move to the next level, becoming angry or disappointed if they make mistakes, or telling them they aren't living up to their potential.

-Having mindset that we can grow and change can help all people to be more successful.
-It can be especially helpful for gifted people, who may be more inclined to focus on their innate abilities, making them afraid to try new things.
-An open mindset can create freedom to grow, to explore new ideas and have fulfilling experiences they may not have considered before.
+Having mindset that we can grow and change can help all people to be more successful and less stressed about doing everything perfectly.
+It can be especially helpful for gifted people, who , may be more inclined to focus on their innate abilities, making them afraid to try new things, and left feeling like they are constantly not enough and too much at the same time.
+An open mindset can create freedom to grow, to explore new ideas and have fulfilling experiences they may not have considered before, as well and relief from the pressure of being perfect.

 If you or someone you love battles perfectionism or has difficulty trying new things, reaching out to a trained and experienced professional in your area can help them to overcome what is holding them back.